 Liberty Media: 2Q Earnings Snapshot

 ENGLEWOOD, Colo.
 (AP) _ Liberty Media Corp.
-(FWONA) on Monday reported a second-quarter loss of $200 million, after reporting a profit in the same period a year earlier.
+(FWONK) on Monday reported a second-quarter loss of $200 million, after reporting a profit in the same period a year earlier.

-On a per-share basis, the Englewood, Colorado-based company said it had a loss of 86 cents.
+The Englewood, Colorado-based company said it had a loss of 86 cents per share.

+The results did not meet Wall Street expectations.
+The average estimate of three analysts surveyed by Zacks Investment Research was for a loss of 73 cents per share.

 The media and entertainment company posted revenue of $24 million in the period.

-Liberty Media shares have dropped 21% since the beginning of the year.
-In the final minutes of trading on Monday, shares hit $34.41, a decline of 12% in the last 12 months.
+Liberty Media shares have decreased 20% since the beginning of the year.
+The stock has fallen 11% in the last 12 months.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on FWONA at https://www.zacks.com/ap/FWONA
+Access a Zacks stock report on FWONK at https://www.zacks.com/ap/FWONK